giorgiChachava/ReadEaseGeorgia/README.md

 **ReadEaseGeo** is a collection of browser-based educational games designed for **Georgian children** with reading challenges, featuring **Georgian-language instructions and content**.
 The games use **eye-tracking** technology via WebGazer.js to make reading and learning more interactive and accessible.

+## Features
+* Localized Education: Fully localized instructions and content in the Georgian language.
+* Eye-Tracking Interaction: Uses advanced gaze-detection to allow children to interact with games simply by looking at the screen.
+* Accessibility First: Designed to support learners who need alternative ways to engage with text and educational material.

-## 🛠 Project Highlights & Development
+## Project Highlights & Development
 While utilizing the [WebGazer.js](https://github.com/brownhci/WebGazer) library for its core eye-tracking capabilities, this project introduces:
 * **Custom Game Suite:** A collection of unique Web educational games tailored for neurodiverse learners.
 * **Seamless Integration:** Modified calibration and main execution scripts to ensure a smooth user experience within the game environment.